vmorganp/swirl/README.md

 1. clone my qmk fork (maybe we get this merged into upstream at some point??)
 `git clone git@github.com:vmorganp/qmk_firmware.git`

-1. Compile and flash the firmware
+1. Compile and flash the firmware.
+(The default firmware is NOT good and I highly recommend creating your own)
     - Assuming you're using an elite-pi, compile the firmware using:
         1. qmk compile -kb swirl -km default -e CONVERT_TO=elite_pi`
         1. Drag and drop the compiled <filename>.uf2 file onto the pi